-The majority of Artelier's fine art frames – both those in the Classic and the Signature collections – are crafted from Oak and African Maple.
+The majority of Artelier's fine art wood frames – both those in the Classic and the Signature collections – are crafted from Oak and African Maple.
 These woods have been specially selected, as each are classified by the International Union for the Conservation of Nature (IUCN) as being species of ‘Least Concern’ – the lowest risk category.

 Our Oak is grown in Wales, and so additionally complies with British forest management standards.
 As well as being sustainable woods, Oak and African Maple are ideally suited to frames due to their distinctive grains and malleability.

 Our Specialist Woods range, which is part of the Signature Collection, offers a range of luxury woods that can be used for any profile.
-When working with exotic woods, it is essential to assess their origin; by ensuring that all wood suppliers have been FSC and PEFC certified, we are pleased to be able to offer an ethical option to those clients who want these woods.
+When working with exotic woods, it is essential to assess their origin; by ensuring that all wood suppliers for our wood picture frames have been FSC and PEFC certified, we are pleased to be able to offer an ethical option to those clients who want these woods.
 Cherry, American Ash and Walnut in this range are especially environmentally responsible options, as they are plentiful and are overseen by tight regulations.

 Natural finishes & dyes

 Due to our experience delivering art consultancy for a variety of luxury projects, we understand the need for exceptional finishes in all aspects of the design scheme.
-In the same way that we commission art that complements subtle elements of the design, our custom-made frames enhance other interior finishes.
-For example, wooden frames finished with natural dyes and waxes can harmoniously integrate with other natural materials in the space.
+In the same way that we commission art that complements subtle elements of the design, our custom-made wood frames enhance other interior finishes.
+For example, wood frames finished with natural dyes and waxes can harmoniously integrate with other natural materials in the space.